roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 IMAGEN del setup

-Here you will need to setup the information about your CTF.
+Here you will need to set up the information about your CTF.

 # 4. Add the IP to your DNS